Jonestown Residents During 1978

 Laurie Efrein Kahalas, a long-time Temple member and author of Snake Dance, created the website www. jonestown. com which now appears on this site here.
 She can be reached through email@example.com.
 Her articles and reports of her investigations appear here.

 Hue Fortson, Jr. was the Associate Pastor of Peoples Temple in Los Angeles at the time of the deaths in Guyana.
 His wife and son died in Jonestown.
 He may be reached at firstname.lastname@example.org.
 His articles on this website appear here.

 Bryan and Kristine (Johnston Tarver) Kravitz, long-time Temple members, were living in San Francisco in 1978: email@example.com and firstname.lastname@example.org.
-Their articles on this website appear here.
+Bryan is the author of The Longest Twenty Years on this website.

 Garrett Lambrev was the first person to meet Jim Jones and join Peoples Temple after the exodus from Indiana to the west coast.
 A recent dropout from a doctoral program in history at Stanford and seasoned peace activist, he thought he had found in Peoples Temple the realization of all his dreams.
 His passage through Peoples Temple was stormy, but he didn’t finally cut the umbilical cord until apprised of what he still considers “torture”in the summer of 1976.
 Today he’s a semi retired public librarian, living in Oaktown, California, who operates an online used book business through Amazon Marketplace.
 He’s written poetry since the age of twelve.
 His first collection, Dogstar and Poems from Other Planets: 1964-1989, was published by Beatitude Press in 2007.
 He can be reached at email@example.com.
 His writings on this site appear here.